-The fascinating history of India is perfectly showcased by the many monuments dotting its map.
-Many of these have been inscribed by UNESCO as a World Heritage Site, which testifies to their historical and cultural significance.
+India’s fascinating history is showcased by the many monuments dotting its map.
+Many of these have been inscribed by UNESCO as World Heritage Sites, which testifies to their historical and cultural significance.
 Among these is Konark Sun Temple, belonging to the 13th century.
-The name ‘Konark’ comes from joining two Sanskrit words; ‘Kona,’ meaning corner and ‘Ark’ meaning the sun, as the shrine is dedicated to the Sun God, Surya.
+The name ‘Konark’ comes from joining two Sanskrit words; ‘Kona,’ meaning corner and ‘Ark’, meaning the sun, as the shrine is devoted to the Sun God, Surya.
 So, book your domestic flights to know more about this magnificent temple.

 Konark Sun Temple Architecture

 The great laureate Rabindranath Tagore describes the Konark Sun Temple as the spot where the language of stone surpasses the language of humans.
-One of the finest examples of Kalinga style of architecture, the Konark Sun Temple in Odisha, is built in the form of the chariot of the Sun God, with twelve pair of wheels.
-This chariot is drawn by seven giant stone horses.
+One of the finest examples of the Kalinga style of architecture, the Konark Sun Temple in Odisha, is built in the form of the chariot of the Sun God, with twelve pairs of wheels.
+Seven giant stone horses draw this chariot.
 The sheer grandeur and the scale at which Konark Sun Temple has been constructed is enough to leave one spell-bound.

 Konark Sun Temple History

-The history of Konark Sun Temple is as fascinating as its architecture.
-It was built by King Narasimhadeva I of the Eastern Ganga Dynasty.
+The Konark Sun Temple’s history is as fascinating as its architecture.
+King Narasimhadeva built it I of the Eastern Ganga Dynasty.
 It is believed that around 1200 artisans worked for about 12 years to bring the intricately carved temple to life.
-The shrine is believed to be a frequented place of worship until the mid-16th century.
+The shrine inside Konark Sun Temple is believed to be a frequented place of worship until the mid-16th century.

 Even today, it is estimated that about 4000 people visit the temple every day.
-In the first week of December, a 5-day dance festival, one of the most popular dance festivals in the world, drawing a large number of tourists and devotees.
-A major highlight of Konark Sun Temple which takes place in the evening, recounting the historical and cultural significance of the temple.
+In the first week of December, a 5-day dance festival, one of the world’s most popular dance festivals, draws many tourists and devotees.
+It is a major highlight of Konark Sun Temple, which takes place in the evening, recounting the historical and cultural significance of the temple.
 You can grab budget hotels near this temple to attend this spell-bounding festival.